TORNADO HQ: waiting on update ...

 special marine

-At 532 PM PST, a severe thunderstorm capable of producing waterspouts was located near Point Pinos, moving north at 30 knots.
+At 453 PM HST, a severe thunderstorm capable of producing waterspouts was located near FAD Buoy SS, or 9 nm east of Pahala, moving southeast at 5 knots.

 show me the full warning